rediscovery-io/remo-python/README.md

 - visualise statistics like # objects / class
 - quickly annotate your images.

-<img src=examples/assets/dataset.jpeg alt="alt text" width=400><img src=examples/assets/annotation_tool.jpeg width=400>

 Remo runs on Windows, Linux and Mac.
 It is written using Python and React.JS and uses a lightweight database to store metadata.

+<img src=examples/assets/dataset.jpeg alt="alt text" width=400><img src=examples/assets/annotation_tool.jpeg width=400>

 To read more about Remo and download it, visit [remo.ai](http://remo.ai) (the website is still under construction :) )

-This repo is an open-source implementation of our python SDK

 ## Remo python SDK